rmck01/MK8D-Save-Tool/README.md

 # MK8D-Save-Tool

-A simple web-based tool that allows you to modify Mario Kart 8 Deluxe save tools.
+A simple web-based tool that allows you to modify Mario Kart 8 Deluxe saves.
 Currently still in development.

 # Planned Features